-India hovers over the Pause button for Big Tech's march onto one hundred million farms
+India pauses Big Tech's march onto one hundred million farms

-By revisiting farm reform, PM Modi has left the future of the contentious 'AgriStack' uncertain
+By revisiting agriculture reform plans, PM Modi has left the future of the contentious 'AgriStack' uncertain

 India has scrapped plans to reform its agriculture sector – a decision that looks like a win for the nation's farmers, but a setback for Big Tech.